kentico-matthews/Custom.Xperience.Stripe/README.md

 The above example requires XperienceStripeService to be registered with your IoC container as an implementation of IXperienceStripeService.

-If you are not using Dependency Injection, you can simply instantiate an instance of XperienceStripeService.
+If you are not using Dependency Injection, instantiate an instance of XperienceStripeService.

 ```c#
 var xperienceStripeService = new XperienceStripeService();